mathieudutour/kayero/test/index.md

 This is a bit more useful.
 We can put labels on the axes too, to make sure the graph is easy to understand.

-The idea is that it should be possible to use Kajero to investigate and write about trends in data.
+The idea is that it should be possible to use Kayero to investigate and write about trends in data.
 Let's conduct a toy investigation of our own - is there any relation between a repository's star count and the number of open issues it has?

 Let's try a line graph.